scosman/broadlinkrm-heatpump/README.md

 ## BroadlinkRM Accessories JSON

-The json files in the main directory are designed to be used with the [Homebridge Broadlink RM Pro Plugin](https://github.com/kiwi-cam/homebridge-broadlink-rm#readme) to [Homebridge](https://homebridge.io).
+The json files in the `Broadlink RM Pro Accessories` directory are designed to be used with the [Homebridge Broadlink RM Pro Plugin](https://github.com/kiwi-cam/homebridge-broadlink-rm#readme) to [Homebridge](https://homebridge.io).
 This exposes the heatpump as an accessory in HomeKit, and allows you to control it from relatively inexpensive wifi connected IR blasters you can buy online.

 To use, first setup Homebride and the Broadlink RM Pro Plugin.
 Then simply copy the json for the appriopiate brand to your accessory list in Homebridge config.